AMReX-Combustion/PeleC/KernelDev/readme.txt

-For kernels and experimental implementations.
+For kernels and experimental implementations...